Andrettin/Wyrmsun/readme.txt

 * Map Editor
 - Fixed crash which occurred when pressing the "OK" button in the player properties dialog.

+* User Interface
+- F11 is now the screenshot hotkey.

 -----------------------------------------------------------------------
 - 4.1.4
 -----------------------------------------------------------------------